 We strive to make the library, our collections, and services accessible to everyone in the community.
-Here are some of the ways we make the library more accessible if you need any accommodations.
+If you need an accommodation or accommodations, see below.

 Getting help at the library

-Any of our staff members will be happy to help you if you need extra assistance while you're here.
+Our staff members will be glad to help you if you need extra assistance while you're here.

 Adaptive or assistive equipment